AlvarBer/Persimmon/docs/src/interface.md

 ![Sketch of the second interface](images/sketch_2.png)

-For the second iteration however the extensibility had to be present, meaning the old interface was not reusable for the new functionality.
+For the second iteration, however, the extensibility had to be present, meaning the old interface was not reusable for the new functionality.
 The block based interface gives a lot more of control to the final user, still some underlying mechanisms such as optional parameters or saving into file were not present.

-Finally on the third iteration the proposed improvements to the interface were:
+Finally, on the third iteration the proposed improvements to the interface were:

 * Adding a smart bubble[^bubble] that shows the blocks that make sense to spawn according to the connection.
 * Optional parameters.
 * Hide/Toggle parameters.
-* Data transfer visualization, meaning that the connection between two blocks starts signaling when data from one is moved onto the other.
+* Data transfer visualization, meaning that the connection between two blocks starts signalling when data from one is moved onto the other.
 * Type safety indicator while dragging a connection, such as turning the connection cable to a bright red to signal that if the cursor is unpressed at that location a connection will not form.